-During September 2019, the Argentine government announced currency controls on both companies and individuals.
-The Argentine central bank issued details as to how the exchange control procedures would operate in practice.
-Under these procedures, central bank approval is required for many transactions, including dividend repatriation abroad.
-These currency control regulations will apply initially until December 31, 2019, although there can be no certainty that these regulations will not continue into 2020.
-Although the Argentine government has implemented currency controls impacting repatriation of funds, Brink's management continues to provide guidance and strategic oversight, including budgeting and forecasting for Brink's Argentina.
+Although the Argentine government has implemented currency controls, Brink's management continues to provide guidance and strategic oversight, including budgeting and forecasting for Brink's Argentina.
 We continue to control our Argentina business for purposes of consolidation of our financial statements and continue to monitor the situation in Argentina.